FatemehAbbasi166/Data-Engineering/README.md

 ## Objective:
 - Describe Overview and Drop Technique for Handling Missing Data.

-- Analyze information about Gathering data
+- Analyze information about Gathering data.

   ## Seven Steps of data preparation:
   - Gather your data